 (4) Regulations made under this Act may make provision as to the use of the common seal of the Corporation in the State and elsewhere.

 5A.
-Use of trading names for Corporation
+Trading names, use of by Corporation

 (1) The Corporation may use and operate under one or more trading names approved by the Minister.